tusdotnet/tusdotnet/README.md

     Store = new tusdotnet.Stores.TusDiskStore(@"C:\tusfiles\"),
     Events = new()
     {
-        // What to do when file is completely uploaded?
+        // What to do when the file is completely uploaded?
         OnFileCompleteAsync = async eventContext =>
         {
             tusdotnet.Interfaces.ITusFile file = await eventContext.GetFileAsync();